 - Annual Renewal.
 Upon expiration of each Services Period, the Services will renew for an additional Services Period, unless either party provides written notice to the other that it does not intend to renew the Services at least 60 days before the end of the then-current Services Period.
 Unless otherwise specified in the Order, a renewal Services Period will be for 12 months.

 - Termination for Inactivity.
 If Company uses no Services during any 6-month period, Seagate may terminate this Agreement and all Orders, and close Company’s accounts with 30 days’ advance notice.

 - Termination for Nonpayment.
 Seagate may terminate this Agreement and any or all Orders for the Services if Company fails to pay any Seagate invoice when due.
 Seagate must give Company written notice of the overdue payment and allow Company at least 10 days to make payment before terminating this Agreement or any or all Orders.

 - Termination for Cause.
-Either party may terminate this Agreement or any relevant Orders if the other party breaches a material obligation of this Agreement or a Services Agreement.
+Either party may terminate this Agreement or any relevant Orders if the other party breaches a material obligation of this Agreement or a Services Addendum.
 The non-breaching party must give the breaching party written notice of the breach and allow the breaching party at least 30 days to cure the breach before terminating this Agreement or any or all Orders.

 - Termination for Insolvency.
 Either party may terminate this Agreement and all Orders immediately if (a) a receiver is appointed for the other party or its property, (b) the other party makes an assignment for benefit of its creditors, (c) proceedings are commenced by or for the other party under any bankruptcy, insolvency, or debtor’s relief law, or (d) the other party liquidates or dissolves its business or attempts to do so.